syammohan-95/Copper-Mine-Energy-Cost-Emissions-Analysis/README.md

 *Figure 2.
 Energy intensity and energy cost of: (a) Materials Handling operation; (b) Mineral Processing operation*

-For both the materials handling and mineral processing operations, it was important to identify the energy sources responsible for the significant energy intensity and energy costs observed in *Figure 2(a)* and *(b)*. *Figure 3(a)* and *(b)* present the energy sources used within the materials handling and mineral processing operations, respectively.
+For both the Materials Handling and Mineral Processing operations, it was important to identify the energy sources responsible for the significant energy intensity and energy costs observed in *Figure 2(a)* and *(b)*. *Figure 3(a)* and *(b)* present the energy sources used within the Materials Handling and Mineral Processing operations, respectively.

-Within the materials handling operation, the haulage of mined ore and waste is solely dependent on diesel consumption.
-In contrast, the mineral processing operation relies primarily on grid electricity, particularly in the crushing and grinding of the mined ore.
-Solar energy contributes only a small proportion of the electricity used for crushing and grinding, accounting for approximately 6% of total electricity consumption.
+Within the Materials Handling operation, the haulage of mined ore and waste is solely dependent on diesel consumption (yellow bar graph).
+In contrast, the Mineral Processing operation relies primarily on grid electricity (red bar graph), particularly in the crushing and grinding of the mined ore.
+Solar energy (blue bar graph) contributes only a small proportion of the electricity used for crushing and grinding, accounting for approximately 6% of total electricity consumption.
 This solar electricity is obtained through a power purchase agreement (PPA) with a solar energy provider.

-The significant dependence on grid electricity for crushing and grinding also contributes to the significant greenhouse gas emissions produced within the mineral processing operation, as shown in *Figure 4*.
-Based on *Figure 4*, mineral processing generates approximately 530 kg CO₂e/tonne of copper concentrate produced, accounting for around 58% of the mine’s total greenhouse gas emissions.
+The significant dependence on grid electricity for crushing and grinding also contributes to the significant greenhouse gas emissions produced within the Mineral Processing operation, as shown in *Figure 4*.
+Based on *Figure 4*, Mineral Processing generates approximately 530 kg CO₂e/tonne of copper concentrate produced, accounting for around 58% of the mine’s total greenhouse gas emissions.
 <br><br>